-

 Grand Suite

 Expertly designed and exquisitely appointed.
-The Grand Suite on the Silver Wind ideal for entertaining friends or enjoying a quiet dinner “at home”.
-Available as a one-bedroom configuration or as two bedroom by adjoining with a Veranda Suite.
+The Grand Suite on the Silver Wind is ideal for entertaining friends or enjoying a quiet dinner “at home.”
+Available as a one-bedroom configuration or as two bedrooms by adjoining with a Veranda Suite.

 Images and suite plans are intended as a general reference.
 Features, materials, finishes and layout maybe different than shown.